 So, your first task is to start figuring out what you want to do and where you want to do it.

 Focus on 2 or 3 job titles.
 O*Net is very useful.

 An extremely helpful book, which has been a best-seller for over 30 years because it IS so good, is "What Color Is Your Parachute?" by Richard N. Bolles.
 Buy or borrow a copy, and do all the exercises.
 You'll find it extremely helpful.

 Then, head back to the Career Changers Guide and O*Net for more detailed job descriptions to pick out the job titles of the jobs you want.

 DO NOT KEEP YOUR "OPTIONS OPEN."
 Just like in combat or any other project you undertake, you must have a specific mission or target that you are aiming for, or you'll end up with nothing useful.

-Trust me, very, VERY few recruiters are searching for a "an experienced logistics professional."
-Instead they are looking for people with specific logistical skills and accomplishments required by the job they are filling.
-For more information read The 25 Best Keywords for You in Your Job Search.Advertisement
+Trust me, very, VERY few recruiters are searching for a "an experienced logistics professional!."
+Instead, if they have a logistical jobs to fill, they are looking for people with the specific logistics skills and accomplishments required by the job they are filling.

 Your LinkedIn "Professional Headline" is the one-sentence description of you that appears below your name on your Profile.

 Your Professional Headline appears with your name and photo in everything you do in LinkedIn (make a comment, start a discussion, send an invitation to connect, etc.).